 Out of years of listening and learning with leaders and congregations we are shaping resources out of what we’ve learned.
-Building Bridges is a simple resource for leaders looking for a place to begin in walking with their people to uncover how the Spirit is inviting them to participate in joining God, remaking the church, and changing the world.
+Stepping Out is a portal with simple resources for leaders looking for a place to begin in walking with their people to uncover how the Spirit is inviting them to participate in joining God, remaking the church, and changing the world.

 I am seeing a movement of the Spirit, a ferment among God’s people.
 But leaders still struggle with how to shape this movement in their congregations.
-This one-page overview of Building Bridges is, I believe, a way to begin.
+This one-page overview of Stepping Out is, I believe, a way to begin.